JoshMate/Monolith/README.md

 Q - **Can we have cool Photo Realistic Lighting?**

 A - It doesn't end up looking very good with the minimalist art style of the map, sorry.
+(Turning on HDR and SSOA in the settings helps alot!)